karmab/performance-operators-lab/docs/index.rst

 sshing in the node (or running ``oc debug node/$node``) and running ``sudo lsmod | grep sctp``.

-Dpdk s2i
+DPDK s2i
 ========

-This part covers an image containing dpdk framework and built using source to image.
+This part covers an image containing DPDK framework and built using source to image.
 It depends on sriov beeing deployed and working on the cluster.

-You would use this mechanism to build and package a dpdk based application from a git repository but using a dpdk well known base image.
+You would use this mechanism to build and package a dpdk based application from a git repository but using a DPDK well known base image.

 .. _deployment-3: